 How to make a calculator in C++

 A calculator is a fundamental tool used in various applications to perform arithmetic operations quickly and efficiently.
 Building a simple calculator in C++ can be an excellent way to practice programming skills and understand the basics of handling user inputs, performing calculations, and displaying results.
-Let's walk through the process of creating a basic command-line calculator in C++.
-This calculator will be able to perform addition, subtraction, multiplication, and division on two numbers provided by the user:
+Let’s walk through the process of creating a basic calculator in C++.
+This calculator will be able to perform addition, subtraction, multiplication, and division on two numbers provided by the user.

-Setting up the project
+Setting up the project for the calculator

 To begin, ensure you have a C++ compiler installed on your system.
 Once you have a compiler ready, create a new C++ project or simply create a new .cpp file to write your calculator program.